Table of Contents

 You can get into the pot and see how the soil is doing.
 Also, you control when they are watered.
 So the chances of them being over-watered are less likely – if you are being consistent.

-Some pots are breathable and allow moisture to evaporate out of the sides.
+Some pots are breathable and allow moisture to evaporate from the sides.
 I am thinking about terracotta pots and unglazed clay pots.
-Other pots will trap moisture, this can happen with plastic pots.
-Watch your soil to make sure it isn’t too wet or too dry.
+Other pots will trap moisture; this can happen with plastic pots.
+Watch your soil to make sure it isn't too wet or too dry.

 Super soil is a potting mix with organic nutrients added to the soil.